0100101101011010/food/foodventures/_posts/2019-06-10-what-i-ate-montreal-edition.md

 ![view from the window of a montreal mile end airbnb](/blog/images/montreal-airbnb.jpg){:width="60%"}{: .image-right}

-We got the most (diet-wise) out of our first day in Quebec.
-Our Airbnb is in the middle of Mile End, which together with the nearby Little Italy are the hottest food spots in Montreal.
-Not only is Mile End a super charming and artsy neighbourhood, perfect for strolling around, it checks all the boxes for those of us here as tourists.
-It's surrounded by renowned establishments of the Montreal culinary scene.
+We got the most (diet-wise) out of our first day here.
+Our Airbnb is in the middle of Mile End, one of the hottest food spots in Montreal.
+Not only is Mile End a charming and artsy neighbourhood, perfect for strolling around, it checks all the boxes for tourists wanting to make the most of the city's culinary scene.

 * Table of Contents
 {:toc}